 I always have lots of projects in the works.
 I am decently good at juggling lots of things.
 My next book, Jonathan Little on Live No Limit Cash Games Volume 2, will be released sometime in March.

 How can ShareMyPair fill the void of a hand replayer?
-Is it very important for a poker player to get his hands analysed for future learnings?
+Is it very important for a poker player to get his hands analyzed for future learnings?

 It is very important to study the hands of other players, as well as your own.
 Before ShareMyPair, it was difficult to view hands from world-class professionals without being there in person.
 It is also difficult to recall all of the details of your own hands.
 Now, lots of professionals, myself included, post their hands on ShareMyPair for the whole world to see.
 They are also more than happy to answer your questions about the hands, effectively giving you free poker lessons.